ibm-cloud-docs/discovery/sdu.md

 {: #annotate}

 <!-- Learn more topic WDS -->
-The SDU editor is only available for new collections that contain supported document types and do not have the Element Classification enrichment applied.
-Existing private collections use the original configuration method.
-If you would like to use the SDU editor on an existing collection, you must create a new collection and upload those documents to it.
+The SDU editor is only available for collections that contain supported document types and do not have the Element Classification enrichment applied.
 If you do not want to use the SDU editor, you can set up your configuration using the API, see the [API reference](https://{DomainName}/apidocs/discovery/){: external}.
 {: important}

 The SDU editor functions are only available in the {{site.data.keyword.discoveryshort}} tooling, they are not available in the API.